Moo Shu Pork combines marinated, thin, tender pieces of pork stir-fried with cabbage, mushrooms, and eggs in a savory sauce with garlic and ginger.

 Frequently Asked Questions

-Mirin is sweetened sake.
+Mirin is a sweetened sake.
 If you can find it, you will love it in your stir-fries.
 Look for it in the Asian Food Section of your local grocery store.
-You can substitute with dry sherry and granulated sugar in a 3:1 ratio.
+You can substitute dry sherry and granulated sugar in a 3:1 ratio.
 For every tablespoon of sherry, add one teaspoon of sugar.

-I use a 16-ounce bag of pre-shredded cole slaw to make this recipe easier.
+I use a 16-ounce bag of pre-shredded coleslaw to make this recipe easier.
 If shredding your own, you will need 6-7 cups of shredded green cabbage, red cabbage, and carrots, with green cabbage accounting for most of the mix.

 Moo Shu Pork